 Are There Special Rules for Commercial Truck Accidents in Massachusetts?

 The injuries caused by accidents involving commercial trucks are often severe.
-Further, there are often several parties who may be considered at-fault for such accidents.
+Further, there are often several parties who may be considered to be at-fault for such accidents.
 Accordingly, for victims, the road to recovery can be long and complicated.

 Commercial truck accidents in Massachusetts can also involve a unique set of rules and considerations, including federal regulations, the state’s no-fault insurance system, and the statute of limitations.
 If you suffered a commercial truck accident, then the team at our firm can help navigate the complexities of your case.
 Furthermore, we will negotiate with other parties so that you may obtain the full range of compensation you deserve.

-Seek guidance and support from our experienced Boston truck accident attorneys at the Law Office of John J. Sheehan by calling (617) 925-6407.
+Seek guidance and support from our experienced Boston truck accident attorneys at the Law Office of John J. Sheehan by calling (617) 315-6822.

 Special Considerations for Victims of Commercial Truck Accidents in Massachusetts